 ReCharge starts at $99/month before you process a single subscription order.
 For a store doing $2,000 MRR, that is a meaningful chunk.
 For a store doing $50,000 MRR, the math looks different.

-Here is a simple cost comparison at different MRR levels:
+Here is a simple cost comparison at different MRR levels (Joy costs shown after the introductory 0% period ends and 1.5% applies):

 Features: Where Each App Leads